zleonov/progress-monitor/README.md

 Overview
 --------
-Monitoring the progress of long running operations can become unexpectedly cumbersome.
+Tracking the progress of long running operations can become unexpectedly cumbersome.
 Even if all you want to do is print a status update to standard out.

 How frequently should updates be printed?
 What if there's no change in progress?
 Or if the task has already finished?
 With _Progress Monitor_ you can take all the guess work out of the equation and write code like this: